Trevor Larnach Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fifth in MLB with a collective 10.1 strikeouts per nine innings.
+- The White Sox pitching staff is second in the league with a collective 10.6 strikeouts per nine innings.

-- The White Sox's 6.25 team ERA ranks 28th across all league pitching staffs.
+- The White Sox have a 5.97 team ERA that ranks 28th among all league pitching staffs.

-- White Sox pitchers combine to allow 18 total home runs at a rate of 1.6 per game (third-most in baseball).
+- The White Sox give up the fourth-most home runs in baseball (20 total, 1.7 per game).

-- The White Sox will look to Lynn (0-1) in his third start this season.
+- Giolito (0-0) takes the mound for the White Sox to make his third start this season.

-- His most recent time out came on Thursday against the San Francisco Giants, when the righty threw 4 1/3 innings, surrendering eight earned runs while giving up nine hits.
+- His most recent appearance came on Friday against the Pittsburgh Pirates, when the right-hander went four innings, surrendering seven earned runs while allowing 12 hits.

 © 2023 Data Skrive.
 All rights reserved.